 SpotCrime may fit when

-• People who want email or app alerts around an address.
+• People who want public crime reports and alerts around an address.

 Public alerts versus product scoring